 What’s different about the show aside from its meandering screenplay?
 Technically, The Undying Monster looks sensational, and is directed with good taste.
 John Brahm’s camera is continually in motion across, through and over some extremely handsome sets.
 The interiors of Hammond hall are impressive, and extensive use is made of what must have been an enormous ‘craggy moor and cliff-side’ set, big enough for a coach-and-four to gallop through.
 The whole thing is fully lit and has an excellent scenic backing.

-The Undying Monster isn’t lit expressionistically, like some of the early Universal classics, and its look isn’t deep-shadow noir, either.
+The Undying Monster isn’t lit expressionistically like some of the early Universal classics, and neither its look deep-shadow noir.
 It’s painterly and complex.
-The lighting in tombs is full, yet we don’t wonder what the lighting source is.
+The light in the tombs is full yet we don’t wonder what the lighting source is.
 Ordinary scenes are enhanced with effects such as windows wet with falling rain.

 At this time star James Ellison was languishing in actor’s limbo, handed from studio to studio and put into whatever roles needed filling.
 He’d next be sent to RKO where he ended up in Lewton’s classic I Walked with a Zombie.
 Even with a mustache Ellison never seems English.
 Most everyone else in the picture inhabits a hollow cliché.
 Lovely Heather Angel starts with a character but is abandoned by the script.
 She ends up unconscious, being dragged all over that big cliff-side set.
 Bright Heather Thatcher has all the light comedy lines, which must have been nice for her after a career playing sober ladies and an occasional queen or two.
 Here she’s just in the way — her Christy is always looking for supernatural explanations, while Robert sticks to science.